neftjs/neft/response.coffee.md

 *Any* Response::data
 --------------------

+This property value will be sent to a client as a response data.

-Value to send.
-It can be set manually or by the `Response::send()` method.
+It can be set manually or by the *Response::send()* method.

 ```
 res.data = {items: ['superhero toy', 'book']};